 A prescription for both glasses and contact lenses must include:

 A prescription will also include the power of each lens based on your specific condition: nearsightedness (myopia), farsightedness (hyperopia), blurred vision (astigmatism), or age-related need for reading glasses (presbyopia) – and may include additional information, such as magnifying power.

 Contact lens prescriptions may also include information about a specific brand, material, size, or curvature of the lens depending on what you find most comfortable or is best suited to your condition.

 Sometimes the strength of your contact lens prescription may be different from your glasses prescription because contact lenses fit closer to the eye.

-Optometrists must provide patients with a copy of their prescription once it is ready and once the patient has paid all the fees.
+Optometrists must provide patients with a copy of their glasses prescription once it is ready and the patient has paid all the fees.
+Contact lens prescriptions are available following a contact lens fitting, and once the patient has paid all of the fees.